winsmith/howto.ppt/howto.md

 ## How to Structure Your Talk

 Obviously your talk needs structure.
-You need to explain things one by one before you can use them in larger building blocks -- resolve your dependencies.
+You need to explain things one by one before you can use them in larger building blocks – resolve your dependencies.

-In addition to that, here are a few more tips to improve the structuring of your talk.

-- don't tell people your structure beforehand
-- have one take-away from your talk
-- have a connection between opening and closing
-- repeat your message
-- timing
-- create an outline
-- build tension

-- introduce yourself (if you're not introduced)
+What is less obvious is that you also need structure to build *tension*.
+You don't need to make a dramatic thriller out of your subject, your average human will care way more about a topic if theres a narrative arc in it.
+To help your audience stay focused, don't only talk about the technical details, tell the *story* of the technical details.

+This might seem very unnatural, unscientific or even unwise to do, so apply as much or as little of this advice as you feel comfortable with.
+But trust me: some tension and subsequent relief, even in a goofy fashion, will make your talk come alive like nothing else.

+* Start with what you set out to do.
+Have some question, or a goal to attain.
+Usually, you're the protagonist of your talk, but maybe it is someone else?
+Some*thing* else even?
+* Tell us about what worked, but also what didn't, and how your protagonist felt when things didn't work out.
+* Drive your story forward.
+How did your protagonist overcome their obstacles, were there new ones?
+* Have a climax of some sort.
+Your protagonist's breakthrough, the final discovery, the working hack.
+This is where a demo might be in order, or something special.
+* Don't dawdle too long after the climax.
+Tie up any loose ends and go to questions.

+This whole story telling approach will obviously not work with every topic, every talk, or every presenter.
+Maybe you need to find other ways to create a narrative arc, to create tension.
+Or maybe is it completely impossible for some reason.
+So let's talk about other ways to structure your talk that are at least as important as the story telling aspect.

+Don't tell people what your structure is beforehand.
+If your talk consists of three loosely coupled parts, it's okay to mention that.
+But do not make the rookie mistake of wasting a slide, and three minutes of your audience's attention on telling them what you are going to tell them, slide title by slide title.
+If your talk is well-structured, your audience will follow you through it without it, and if it isn't, they're going to tune out anyway.
+Also, this will destroy any story tension and send the clear message: this is going to be a dry, academic presentation.

+Have an opening and a closing.
+It is common to circle back to the idea at the beginning when finishing a talk.
+For example, you could open with an anecdote that exposes your main problem or goal, then solve the problem through your talk, and then finish your anecdote, achieving a satisfactory ending.

+Think about the message you want to convey to your audience.
+Maybe the message is "there is this new exploit I found, so please be conscious of it in your projects."
+Or maybe it is "look at how poorly *Company X* implemented their security."
+Or maybe it's even "look how leet my hacking skillz are."
+Whatever it is, become aware of your message and keep it consistent.

+To create your structure, it's best to create an outline.
+Start with just one sentence as your root node (the message of your talk) and recursively create sub-nodes - Breadth first, obviously – until you've reached a depth that seems good for you.
+(If you haven't had the pleasure to learn about recursion or trees in computer science yet, you can also just start with one sentence and flesh that out until you get a more and more detailed outline.
+But it won't sound as nerdy.)

+You are very much allowed, even encouraged to move things around in your outline while developing it.
+Once you flesh it out more and more, a sane sequence of points should emerge, and you can begin creating slides for each sub-heading of your outline.
+But don't throw it out afterwards: The outline should be like a blueprint of your talk.
+Your slides just show what will be on the projector, but your outline shows your whole talk.

+Other than that:

+- Introduce yourself at the beginning of your talk (if you're not introduced).
+But don't spend more than two sentences on yourself, three if you're a Nobel or Ig-Nobel laureate.
-- have a title slide
+- Have a title slide.
-- do **not** explain the joke on the title slide!
+- Do **not** explain the joke on the title slide!
-- have a final slide, with your name and where to get the source for this talk
+- Have a final slide, with your name, email and where to get the source and further information for this talk.
-- *after* the final slide, have a slide for sources and citations
+- *After* the final slide, have a slide for sources and citations.

 ## You Don't Need Slides